OpenM-Project/mcdoc.github.io/docs/learn.md

 - **DLL Hooking** method uses [**function hooking**](https://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html), and other debugging, in-memory to modify the license checking functions within the game and/or other DLLs loaded within the game in memory.
 [Temporary, Works only with Minecraft]
 - **DMM** method patches the DLLs within the game memory.
 [Temporary, Works only with Minecraft]

 As you have read, DRC, DMM, and DLL Hooking runs and changes in-memory/RAM.
-This means the changes are done in the game's process leading it to be temporary (requiring for activating license checking work for Minecraft).
+This means, the changes are done in the game's process leading it to be temporary (requiring for activating license checking work for Minecraft).
 But these methods are different from **In-Memory Code Manipulation** and pre-cracked [**appx**](https://fileinfo.com/extension/appx).

-The way these 2 works is patching the license-checking code with in the game. (in meaning, it removes the code where Minecraft checks for license). **I-MCM** patches the license checking code within the game's memory, making it temporary.
+The way these two work is by patching the license-checking code within the game. (in meaning, it removes the code where Minecraft checks for license). **I-MCM** patches the license checking code within the game's memory, making it temporary.
 The main difference between I-MCM and DMM is that I-MCM can run while Minecraft is open but can't with DMM.

 Also, you can patch the game's code completely and pack it in a `.appx` library and you can install it so that you don't need to do anything else.